 "Links may also be formed from link members with curved mating bearing surfaces that slide relative to each other as adjacent links are rotated relative to each other," says Apple.
 "A housing rotation synchronization mechanism may be formed using a set of gears that extends between the first and second housing portions."

-It's possible that Apple may be pursuing more than one design for hinges, though.
+It's possible that Apple may be pursuing more than one design for hinges, however.
 Previous patents and patent applications have appeared to clearly be for iPhones or iPads, but this one specifically describes a wider range of devices, going from large to small.

 "[The device] may be a cellular telephone, tablet computer, laptop computer, wristwatch device or other wearable device, a television, a stand-alone computer display or other monitor, a computer display with an embedded computer (e.g., a desktop computer)," it says, "[or] a system embedded in a vehicle, kiosk, or other embedded electronic device, a media player, or other electronic equipment."